 The reason I am so adamant about everything counting is due to the fact that most of what you do and have done is known by someone.
 When you become a topic of conversation or if someone is interested in passing along your name to someone looking for an attorney, there will typically be a general opinion expressed about you.
 You want that opinion to be positive, and you want people to think you are the sort of person to be recommended.
 Accordingly, my first recommendation is that everything you do counts in the final calculus of how networking can help you.

 Second, it is extremely important to make yourself known to lots of people.
 The reason that companies (and often people) hire advertising agencies, public relations firms, and so forth is that they want to make themselves known to large audiences of people and, more importantly, get the attention of these people.
 Attorneys use recruiters because recruiters have the ability to make you known to large groups of people and get their attention.
 A product cannot sell unless it is known to large groups of people.
-This should be self evident, but you need to take a moment to think about it.
+This should be self-evident, but you need to take a moment to think about it.
 If people do not know who you are, how can you get a job?

 It is a well-known fact in the legal community that certain types of attorneys are easier to place than others.
 One reason for the use of recruiters is that many groups of attorneys and types of attorneys are not well networked.
 In large cities, networks are extremely difficult to form and maintain because there are so many people.
 In smaller cities, recruiters are rarely used because everyone knows each other.
 Even in large cities, there are some networks that are very highly developed among attorneys from certain practice groups, as opposed to other practice groups.

 One example of a tightly knit group of attorneys is bankruptcy attorneys in Silicon Valley.
 During the heyday of the dot-com boom, many of these attorneys had very little to do.
 They met in practice group meetings every few months (and most went because they were not that busy) and had a good idea of what everyone else was working on.
-When the legal market in Silicon Valley went south in late 2000, many of these dot coms all of a sudden went bankrupt.
+When the legal market in Silicon Valley went south in late 2000, many of these dot-coms all of a sudden went bankrupt.
 The law firms in Silicon Valley, where the need for a bankruptcy attorney had once been nonexistent, suddenly boomed and needed lots of bankruptcy attorneys.
 Recruiters were very excited by this news, and, combined with the economic downturn, they saw a real opportunity to capitalize on a poor marketplace.

 I was one of the recruiters who fell under this spell.
 Each time I would call a practicing bankruptcy attorney, the attorney would say something to the effect of (even if they had as little as one year of experience): "Oh, yeah, I already spoke with Partner X, the practice group leader at X firm the other day.
 He sure is busy.
 I told him I am happy but would give him a buzz in any event if I wanted to leave.
 He got some of that work from Y company's bankruptcy, you know.
 I know he is interviewing Marge from Z firm next week."

 I was very surprised by the first couple of calls I made because they all went like this.
 After 20 or 30 phone calls, I realized that, with limited exceptions, all the bankruptcy attorneys in Silicon Valley already knew each other.
-Moreover, they also knew most of the bankruptcy attorneys in San Francisco and even knew a lot of the bankruptcy attorneys in Los Angeles-an area that is hundreds of miles way.
-In all my years of legal recruiting, I had came across a network this widespread only this once.
+Moreover, they also knew most of the bankruptcy attorneys in San Francisco and even knew a lot of the bankruptcy attorneys in Los Angeles-an area that is hundreds of miles away.
+In all my years of legal recruiting, I had come across a network this widespread only this once.

 What this said to me is that the bankruptcy attorneys in the Silicon Valley had a very highly developed network.
 Whether this was due to the lack of bankruptcy work during the dot-com boom, which gave them time to socialize, the fact that there were so few bankruptcy attorneys in the area, or otherwise, it was an interesting phenomenon.
 Due to the highly developed network in Silicon Valley, these bankruptcy attorneys had no use for recruiters.
 If they needed a job with another Silicon Valley firm, the chances are they already knew about it or knew someone that did.